Q) Did Famed Psychic Edgar Cayce Once Locate Amelia Earhart?

-For weeks, a fleet of planes scoured the area looking for any signs of the aircraft without success.
-Finally, on July 18, 1937, the search was called off.
+For weeks, a fleet of planes scoured the area looking for any signs of the aircraft, without success.
+Thirteen days later, the search was called off.
 It was feared that Noonan and Earhart had perished and lay somewhere beneath the Pacific.

-However, George Putnam had not given up hope.
-On July 31, 1937, Mrs. sent a wire to Edgar Cayce stating that Putnam was still very interested in Cayce continuing the search:
+However, George Putnam, had not given up hope.
+On July 31, 1937, A.R.E. member sent a wire to Edgar Cayce stating that Putnam was still very interested in Cayce continuing the search:

 “Mr. Putnam very sorry cannot come to Virginia Beach but would appreciate very much your doing whatever possible without him.
 He has confidence in your work and any report will have much bearing on his future plans.
 Please phone, wire or write information to at my home."

-A follow-up reading was given the next day, on August 1, 1937.
-The suggestion given to the sleeping Cayce was, as follows:
+A follow-up reading was given the next day, August 1, 1937.
+The suggestion given to the sleeping Cayce was: